dhellmann/pymotw-3/source/sys/imports.rst

-Modifying the search path lets a programmer control how standard Python modules are found, but what if a program needs to import code from somewhere other than the usual ``.py`` or ``.pyc`` files on the file system?
-PEP 302 solves this problem by introducing the idea of *import hooks* that can trap an attempt to find a module on the search path and take alternative measures to load the code from somewhere else or apply pre-processing to it.
+Modifying the search path lets a programmer control how standard Python modules are found, but what if a program needs to import code from somewhere other than the usual ``.py`` or ``.pyc`` files on the file system? :pep:`302` solves this problem by introducing the idea of *import hooks*, which can trap an attempt to find a module on the search path and take alternative measures to load the code from somewhere else or apply pre-processing to it.

 Custom importers are implemented in two separate phases.
 The *finder* is responsible for locating a module and providing a *loader* to